Birthday giftfic for NHOrus, not all that belated compared to some other giftfics I owe. I hope you enjoy it!

 "The entire point is to not be recognized as Commander Zero, isn't it?
 So why can't I wear something practical?"

 "The mission is to not be recognized after the parents have put their child in your hands."
-After Zero had convinced him that yes, he was Commander Zero, and a normal, responsible person despite this.
+After Zero had tricked them into thinking that he wasn't a monster, not that X would put it that way.

 "Shouldn't a better disguise-"